ManikandanSridharan/Restaurant-Online-Order-Simple-Website/README.md

 **CSS:** Employed for styling and layout purposes, enhancing the visual appeal and usability of our website.

 # How to View
-You can access my Restaurant website by visiting [link].
+You can access my Restaurant website by visiting https://manikandansridharan.github.io/Restaurant-Online-Order-Simple-Website/.
 Feel free to explore the content and get in touch with me to discuss collaborations, projects, or any inquiries you may have.
 I look forward to connecting with you!

 # Contributing
 We welcome contributions from the community to enhance and improve our online ordering website.
 Whether you're proficient in HTML/CSS or have suggestions for new features, we appreciate your input!
 To contribute, simply fork this repository, make your changes, and submit a pull request.